instore/slate/source/includes/_data.md

 Optional.
 Defaults to 1.
 Appears on receipt when not 1.  e.g. "2&#215; bacon".

-### sort

-Required.
-AppliedModifiers will be sorted by this (ascending) in all displays including the receipt.

 ### unitPrice

 Required.
 How much is charged when this modifier is added to an order line (bacon costs a dollar).
 The order line's price should have been raised by (unitPrice &#215; quantity) before any discounts or taxes are applied.